pierremaw/obsidian-vault-organizer/README.md

 https://github.com/pierremaw/Obsidian-Vault-Organizer/assets/99075249/46bac793-d696-49f3-b0d8-d096e24f1238

 ## Introduction
 Welcome to the Vault Organizer!
-I created this script because I was fascinated by recursion and dynamic programming, and I wanted to visualize them in action.
+I created this script as I was fascinated by recursion and dynamic programming, and I wanted to visualize them in action.

 The Vault Organizer is a Python utility script that can organize, update, and maintain an Obsidian Vault.